 Administrative and mutual assistance for offences related to indirect taxes

 The anti-fraud agreement is the last agreement of the second series of bilateral negotiations, and it has not yet entered into force.
 As a mixed agreement, it must be approved and ratified not only by the European Union, but also by each member state.
-The aim of the agreement is to improve cooperation between Switzerland and the EU and its member states in the combat against fraud and other unlawful acts in the area of indirect taxes (e.g. VAT, mineral oil tax, tobacco duty), subsidies and public procurement.
+The aim of the agreement is to improve cooperation between Switzerland and the EU and its member states in the area of smuggling.
+Its objective is to combat fraud and other unlawful acts in the area of indirect taxes (e.g. VAT, mineral oil tax, tobacco duty), subsidies and public procurement.
 The agreement covers both administrative assistance and mutual assistance provisions.
-The application of coercive measures in cooperation with the EU is no longer limited to tax and duty fraud, but now also includes cases of tax and duty evasion.
-The agreement does not apply to direct taxes.
+The application of coercive measures in cooperation with the EU is no longer limited to tax and duty fraud, but now also applies in cases of simple tax evasion.
+Direct taxes are expressly excluded from the scope of the agreement.

 With respect to assets that originate from tax and duty fraud or professional smuggling and are invested or laundered in Switzerland, mutual assistance is granted.
-The Swiss definition of money laundering is not affected by this, however.
+However, the Swiss definition of money laundering is not affected by this; it simply aims to initiate cooperation in the event of money laundering covered by the agreement.

 Not applicable in the field of direct taxes